 Imaging Sciences Morehead State UniversityCenter for Health, Education & Research316 West Second Street, Room 210DMorehead, Kentucky 40351Phone: 606-783-2646Fax: 606-783-5051E-mail: firstname.lastname@example.org

-The Radiologic Science Program at Morehead State University is a two-year associate degree program.
+The Radiologic Science Program at Morehead State University is a three-year associate degree program.
 Radiologic science involves x-rays and other forms of radiant energy as used in medicine for radiographing (x-raying) bones and organs, and for diagnosis and treatment of disease.
 Along with lecture courses, the program provides hands-on opportunities in its state-of-the-art laboratory facilities and clinical education centers.
 Graduates are eligible to apply for the American Registry of Radiologic Technologists national certification examination in radiography.
 After certification, graduates are eligible to seek employment in hospitals, imaging centers and physicians offices as radiographers.

 The Radiologic Sciences program has a selective admission process and limited enrollment.
 Students apply in the spring for fall admission.
 Following official acceptance, the program consists of two years of didactic coursework, laboratory and two separate clinical assignments.

 The Radiologic Science Program, in conjunction with the Department and University's Mission, is committed to preparing graduates to function as competent radiographers and to provide a foundation for continued lifetime learning designated in radiography.